 Access and Forward-Looking Charges Significant Code Review (SCR)

-A National Grid ESO Representative delivered a presentation on 22 October 2021 to provide an update to the Workgroup on Ofgem’s Access and Forward-Looking Charges Significant Code Review (SCR).
+A ESO Representative delivered a presentation on 22 October 2021 to provide an update to the Workgroup on Ofgem’s Access and Forward-Looking Charges Significant Code Review (SCR).
 As a result of the presentation, the Workgroup did not foresee any implications, from the SCR, that would curtail development of GC0117.

 The presentation is available in Annex 9.